MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * [performance analysis and big O][big-o].
   * [What do software engineers actually do?][what-software-engineers-do]
 * Attend the Technical Interviews lecture after lunch.
 * Do one practice problem on [HackerRank][HackerRank] and one demo test on [Codility][Codility].
-Some companies use platforms like these for interviews or take-home challenges.
+Get comfortable with these interfaces, companies use platforms like these for interviews or take-home challenges.

 NY:
 * Continue pairboarding (don't forget to practice personal pitch)